tmewett/kirb/README.md

 ## What `x` it do? ##
 ### x = does ###
-- `!snowman` Sends "Kill it with fire!"
-Used for testing
 - `!stalk <player>` Gives info about player (last update, server, etc.)
 - `!info <ip>` Gives info about server (name, player count, etc.)
 - `!nick <name>` Changes nickname to <name>